danwlew/NPZ_COM/README.md

 3. **Start Messaging**:
    - Send encrypted messages and files to other users using their NPZ addresses.
-   - **Rest assured that your communications are uniquely identified and secure**.
+   - **Create group chats by selecting multiple recipients**.

 ---

 ## **Future Plans**

-- **Group Messaging**:
+- **Optimized Group Chat Protocols**:
-  - Add support for encrypted group chats.
+  - Explore methods to reduce the number of datagrams sent in group chats.
+  - Implement broadcast or multicast features within NPZ where feasible.

 - **File Sharing Enhancements**:
   - Optimize large file transfers.